Contribution-Guided Asymmetric Learning for Robust Multimodal Fusion under Imbalance and Noise: Experiments

-To further validate the reasonableness of the method, we visualized the changes in the contribution weights and accuracy of each modality during the training process.
-The results on the CREMA-D dataset are shown in Figures \ref{fig:pixr_left} and \ref{fig:pixr_right}.
+To validate the effectiveness of the proposed modality contribution $W_i$, we analyzed the dynamic relationship between modality contribution and accuracy on the CREMA-D dataset.
+We tracked the changes in modality contributions and their corresponding accuracy variations during the training process, analyzing the correlation between contribution and performance metrics.

-Figure \ref{fig:pixr_combined}(left subfigure) shows the relationship between fusion accuracy and modality contribution.
-As the training progresses, the contribution of the audio and visual modalities gradually increases, indicating that the model is progressively identifying the contributions of each modality to the final decision.
-Notably, the increase in contribution correlates strongly with the enhancement of fusion accuracy.
-Specifically, in the later stages of training, the contributions of the audio and visual modalities stabilize at their respective values, and the fusion accuracy ultimately stabilizes around 0.75.
-This result demonstrates that our method effectively guides the importance of each modality, and the gradual increase in modality contribution directly promotes the improvement in multimodal fusion performance.

-Figure \ref{fig:pixr_combined}(right subfigure) further reveals the complex relationship between single-modal accuracy and its contribution.
-In the early stages of training, the audio modality has a relatively high contribution, despite its lower accuracy compared to the visual modality.
-However, as training progresses, the accuracy of the visual modality gradually surpasses that of the audio modality, particularly in the later stages, where the visual modality shows stronger robustness and higher accuracy.
-This suggests that the distribution of contribution is not only related to the performance of individual modalities but also reflects the relative importance and dominance of each modality in multimodal fusion.
-Although the accuracy of the audio modality is lower than the visual modality at certain points, its contribution remains consistently high, reflecting its potential value in the multimodal fusion process.

-Furthermore, the changes in the charts validate our method's ability to address modality imbalance.
-By dynamically adjusting modality contribution, the model can continuously optimize the relative importance of modalities based on feedback during the training process, preventing any single modality from overly dominating the fusion results.
-This phenomenon is particularly evident in the later stages of training for the visual modality, where, despite its higher accuracy than the audio modality, the reasonable distribution of contribution ensures balance and robustness in the fusion process, thereby further improving the final fusion accuracy.

-The results presented in Figures \ref{fig:pixr_combined} demonstrate that by guiding the dynamic changes in modality contribution, our method can effectively capture the asymmetry between modalities and achieve superior performance in multimodal fusion.
-The model not only improves the accuracy of individual modalities but also significantly enhances overall multimodal fusion performance by optimizing the distribution of modality contributions.
-This phenomenon further validates the effectiveness of our method in handling modality imbalance and redundant information issues, proving the applicability of the contribution-guided information fusion strategy in multimodal learning.
+Figure~\ref{fig:contribution_validation}(a) shows the relationship between the accuracy of individual modalities and their corresponding contributions, while Figure~\ref{fig:contribution_validation}(b) shows the relationship between fusion accuracy and modality contribution.
+From the experimental results, the following key phenomena can be clearly observed: